alex-bellon/wikipedia/README.md

 - [Donkey vote](https://en.wikipedia.org/wiki/Donkey_vote) - a ballot cast in an election that uses a preference voting system, where a voter is permitted or required to rank candidates on the ballot paper, and ranks them based on the order they appear on the ballot paper.
 - [Dual-tone multi-frequency signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) - a telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.
 - [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.
+- [Factory-kitchen](https://en.wikipedia.org/wiki/Factory-kitchen) - a large mechanized enterprise of food service in the Soviet Union, originated in the 1920–1930s.
+Its main purpose was centralized preparation of food (both prefabrication and full processing) supplied for communal dining rooms or for personal purchase.
 - [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.
 - [Flushometer](https://en.wikipedia.org/wiki/Flushometer) - a metal water-diverter that uses an inline handle to flush tankless toilets or urinals.
 - [Garden hermit](https://en.wikipedia.org/wiki/Garden_hermit) - hermits encouraged to live in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy land-owners, primarily during the 18th century.
 Such hermits would be encouraged to dress like druids and remain permanently on-site, where they could be fed, cared-for and consulted for advice or viewed for entertainment.